scalabridgelondon/scalabridgelondon.org/hosts.md

 ## What Hosts Receive

 Most companies host ScalaBridge because it's a way of giving back to the Scala community in London.
-A very direct benefit for hosts is potentially hiring from ScalaBridge attendees.
-This has already happened in our first season.
+A very direct benefit for hosts is hiring ScalaBridge attendees.
+Attendees range from absolute beginners to very experienced developers, so there are likely to be attendees meeting your hiring needs whatever they may be.
+Our students are often very keen to get hired.

-At the start of a session the host usually gives a brief (max 10 minutes) overview of the kind of work they do in Scala, and any open positions.
+At the start of a session the host usually gives a brief (approximately 10 minutes) overview of the kind of work they do in Scala, during which they can mention open positions.

 ## Next Steps